Is Twitch Safe For Kids? | Carrots & Cake

 If you're concerned about your child being exposed to mature content on Twitch, you can take advantage of the platform's safety features.
 For example, you can block specific channels from appearing in your child's feed, and you can also report any concerning content to Twitch staff.

-Overall, Twitch is a safe and fun environment for kids to enjoy live streaming video games and other types of content.
+Overall, Twitch is a safe and fun environment for kids to enjoy live-streaming video games and other types of content.
 As long as you take advantage of the platform's safety

 Most people think of Twitch as a gaming platform, and it is certainly that.
 But it's also so much more.
 There are live musical performances, cooking shows, creative content, and even "in real life" streams.
 So the answer to whether or not Twitch is kid-friendly really depends on what kind of content your kids are interested in.